 Finally, a nursing school near me in Cincinnati!

-A nursing program in Ohio for the entire Cincinnati region including Fairfield, Mason, White Oak, and Westwood.
+Our nursing program serves the entire Cincinnati area, including Fairfield, Mason, Dayton, White Oak, and Westwood.
 We also serve the Covington, Kentucky area right across the Ohio River.

 Additional hours available upon request.